-1 dead, 8 injured in upstate New York concert stampede
+1 dead, 8 hurt in stampede at GloRilla concert in New York

 ROCHESTER, N.Y.
-(AP) — A crowd pushed toward the exits of a concert in Rochester, N.Y., amid apparent fears that shots had been fired, killing one person and injuring eight others, police said.
+(AP) — False fears of a shooting at a rap concert in Rochester, New York, sent a crowd surging toward the exits, killing one person and injuring eight others, police said.

 Police found “no evidence to support a shooting having occurred” inside the concert late Sunday featuring rappers GloRilla and Finesse2tymes at the Main Street Armory, Rochester police Lt.
-Nicholas Adams said in a statement to ABC News.
-A 33-year-old woman died, and two people were in critical condition, the department said.
+Nicholas Adams said in a statement.
+A 33-year-old woman died and two people were in critical condition, the department said.

-The Associated Press sent messages early Monday seeking information from Rochester police and other authorities.
+Police officials were expected to brief the media on the stampede Monday morning.

 Six additional people were dropped off by private vehicle at hospitals with injuries that were not considered life-threatening, the Democrat & Chronicle newspaper reported.